MatchMore/alps-ios/README.md

 ### 3. Set your API Key

-Open the workspace `demo.xcworkspace` in [xcode](https://developer.apple.com/xcode/), navigate to the `demo/AppDelegate.swift` file and edit the *APIKEY* constant with the value you have just copied.
+Open the project workspace `demo.xcworkspace` in [xcode](https://developer.apple.com/xcode/), navigate to the `demo/AppDelegate.swift` file and edit the *APIKEY* constant with the value you have just copied.

 After the edit, it should look like this: